googleprojectzero/ktrw/README.md

 LLDB limits watchpoints to 1, 2, 4, or 8 bytes in size, even though the hardware supports even larger watchpoints.

-Unfortunately, older versions of LLDB do not automatically detect kernelcaches on iOS 12.2 or later because the kASLR slide has a finer granularity.
-However, kernelcache detection should work as expected on HEAD when LLDB is built from source.

 Debugging with IDA Pro
 ---------------------------------------------------------------------------------------------------